Stay up to date with our newest WordPress themes, WordPress plugins, WordPress tutorials, and other announcements.

 Step 2: Upload the theme directory to WordPress

 Seems simple enough, right?
 It really is, if you know where to upload it.
-Use an FTP client such as FileZilla to connect to your hosting account.
+Use an FTP client such as FileZilla to connect to your WordPress hosting account.
 Navigate to where WordPress is installed and locate the /wp-content/themes/ directory.
 Upload the /blue-green/ directory it.
 After you’re done, it should look something like this.

 The hard part is now out of the way.
 The next and final step is to activate the theme within your WordPress admin panel.